 The Belt and Road Initiative (BRI) is a development strategy announced by Chinese President Xi Jinping in 2013.
-Following the 19th Party Congress in October 2017, it is also one that is now enshrined within the Communist Party’s constitution.

 The BRI, previously known as the One Belt, One Road, refers to the New Silk Road Economic Belt, which will link China with Europe through Central and Western Asia, and the 21st Century Maritime Silk Road, which will connect China with Southeast Asian countries, Africa and Europe.